robwhitaker/mmp-website/README.md

 - Editor: `gulp build:editor`
 - Countdown: `gulp build:countdown`

-**Note:** You may use the `--prod` flag while building the Reader to enable stripping logs/alerts/debuggers and to use prod config.
+**Note:** You may use the `--prod` flag while building the Reader and Countdown pages to enable stripping logs/alerts/debuggers, tell the Elm compiler to use the --optimize flag, and use prod config.

 ### Updating Dependencies